What’s The Best 50cc Go-Kart For Kids? (4 Karts Compared)

 As with anything, you can find good discounted prices on older models and when buying pre-owned karts.
 At the moment, older Wildcat rigs are selling for around $2,000 in this category, so they can certainly be affordable if you shop around.

-Of the four karts that I recommend, however, it goes without saying that Margay is the priciest brand.
+Of the four karts that I recommend here, it goes without saying that Margay is the priciest brand.
 To compensate for this, you have a lot of customization options that aren’t offered with other brands.

-Speeds achieved are typically in the standard 30 to 40 mph range, as with the whole 50cc karting category, but the lightweight composition of this rig means that you can likely exceed that on a long straight.
+Speeds achieved are typically in the standard 30 to 40 mph range (50-65 kph), as with the whole 50cc karting category, but the lightweight composition of this rig means that you can likely exceed that on a long straight.

 In terms of maintenance, this rig is a bit more complex than some other brands because of the hydraulic brakes.
 If this isn’t your first rodeo, the Wildcat is the perfect kart to help push boundaries and become more competitive in the karting spheres.